kubeflow/website/content/en/docs/components/katib/experiment.md

 The algorithm name in Katib is `random`.

-Random sampling is an alternative to grid search, useful when the number of discrete variables to optimize is large and the time required for each evaluation is long.
+Random sampling is an alternative to grid search and is used when the number of discrete variables to optimize is large and the time required for each evaluation is long.
 When all parameters are discrete, random search performs sampling without replacement.
 Random search is therefore the best algorithm to